BAsh2365/E2E_Databricks_Data_Project_With_Vaccination_Data/README.md

 - freeCodeCamp.org (PySpark guidelines): https://youtu.be/_C8kWso4ne4?si=UZceG9zzfveq7RcI Good for understanding PySpark, Data Transformations with filter, map, etc.)

-- Thomas Hass (Extra resources for understanding data warehouse concepts and production schema configurations for reliable pipelines): https://youtu.be/gFAnlTM-3Zo (goes over slowly changing dimensions, dlt, change data tracking, etc. Not needed for this smaller project but useful for learning).
+- Thomas Hass (Extra resources for understanding data warehouse concepts and production schema configurations for reliable pipelines): https://youtu.be/gFAnlTM-3Zo, goes over slowly changing dimensions, dlt, change data tracking, etc. Not needed for this smaller project but useful for learning.

 - AI usage (Claude Opus 4.8 and Genie Code, used as a coding companion with some simple autocompletes.
 More info in the AI log)